MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/installation.rst

     pip install isodesign

-This will install IsoDesign and all its dependencies.
-To use IsoDesign, you will need some R dependencies (necessary for the simulation part with influx_si).
+This will install IsoDesign and most of its dependencies.
+To use IsoDesign, you will need some additional R dependencies (necessary for the simulation part with influx_si).
 Once you installed IsoDesign, you can install these dependencies by running the following command:

 .. code-block:: bashy